Dulip Samaraweera: International career

 He was selected for the ODI team for his debut against the West Indies in Sharjah in November 1993, in which he only managed three runs.
 He played four more times, aggregating 91 runs and making his top-scoring of 49 in a successful run-chase against India in Jalandhar in early 1994.
 Despite top-scoring, he never played ODIs for Sri Lanka again.

 He made his Test debut against the West Indies at Moratuwa in December 1993, after replacing Chandika Hathurusingha as an opener.
 He made a slow 16 from 107 balls on debut.
 He made his top score of 42 in his next Test against India in Lucknow and played the whole India series, before touring New Zealand in early 1995 when he played his final two Test matches.
 He was dropped, ending his international career, in which he failed to pass 50 in any of his 14 innings.

+Coaching career

+Samaraweera was named interim head coach of the Victorian women's team in November 2023, and appointed to the full-time role in May in 2024.

+He resigned less than a fortnight later following a disagreement over the appointment of an assistant batting coach.
+Samaraweera had requested the appointment of his brother, Thilan Samaraweera, to fill the assistant batting coach role, but this request was declined based on Cricket Victoria's policy that one relative should not report to another.

+On 19 September 2024 Samaraweera was banned from holding any position within Australian cricket for 20 years after he was found to have committed a serious breach of the Cricket Australia code of conduct.